yxes/udacity-react-myreads/README.md

 /search?query=KEYWORD

-for instance `/search?query=React` will returns results as if you had typed _React_ into the search bar.
+for instance `/search?query=React` returns results as if you had typed _React_ into the search bar.

 ## FILES